nesfit/fitcrack/INSTALL-Installer.md

 ```

 ### Setup the MySQL Database
+Set-up the mySQL root user password and
+create a database and user for Fitcrack.
+For example:
 ```
 systemctl start mysql
 mysql -e "ALTER USER 'root'@'localhost' IDENTIFIED WITH mysql_native_password by 'YOURROOTPASSWORD';"